-First, allow me to commend the Chair and members of the Committee for considering Election Day Registration (EDR).
-By passing comprehensive EDR legislation, Vermont, already a model for never stripping voting rights from its citizens regardless of criminal convictions, can be a model to many other states in yet another election reform area.
-In fact, this legislative season there have been EDR bills introduced in at least 13 states.

-Demos is working with state legislators, election officials, and local advocates not only here in Vermont but also in Connecticut, Iowa, Massachusetts, Nevada, New York and North Carolina.
+First, allow me to commend the Chair and members of the Committee for considering Election Day Registration (EDR), and Secretary of State Deb Markowitz for being a strong and effective proponent of what's best for voters.
+By passing comprehensive EDR legislation, Vermont, can be a model to many other states in yet another election reform area.
+In fact, this legislative cycle there have been EDR bills introduced in at least 13 states.
+Demos is currently working with state legislators, election officials, and local advocates not only here in Vermont but also in Connecticut, Massachusetts, and New York.